brocaar/chirpstack-network-server/docs/network-controlling.md

 {
-	"reference": "abcd1234",       // reference given by the network-controller "devEUI": "0202020202020202",  // the device to sent the MAC command to "macCommand": "..."            // base64 encoded MAC command data }
+	"reference": "abcd1234",       // reference given by the network-controller "devEUI": "0202020202020202",  // the device to sent the MAC command to "frmPayload": true,            // the MAC command will be sent as FRMPayload (and thus be encrypted) "macCommand": "..."            // base64 encoded MAC command data }
 ```